Haroldrivail/collectiv-ai-business/README.md

 ## 3. Solution Overview

-### 3.1 The CollectivAI App
+### 3.1 The CollectiVAI App

 **Tagline:** *One interface – many AI backends.*

-The CollectivAI App is a unified interface that routes user requests to the most suitable AI backend, based on task type, policy and user preferences.
+The CollectiVAI App is a unified interface that routes user requests to the most suitable AI backend, based on task type, policy and user preferences.

 **Core Features:**